 Before each admission round, the university selects the specific master’s programmes that may offer one or more tuition fee waivers and scholarships.

 Which programmes offer a tuition fee waiver and scholarship?

-For the September 2019 entry, the following programmes may offer a tuition fee waiver and scholarship:
+For the September 2020 entry, the following programmes offered a tuition fee waiver and scholarship: